thurtz/micro_X/micro_X-A_Technical_Whitepaper.md

 **2.2.
 Core Modules**

 * **main.py:** The application entry point.
 Handles startup, initialization of managers, and the main asyncio event loop.
 * **shell\_engine.py:** The central orchestrator.
 Manages application state (e.g., current directory), handles built-in commands, and dispatches tasks to other modules.
+Its command handling for tmux has been hardened for greater reliability with special characters.
 * **ui\_manager.py:** A standout module that manages the entire prompt\_toolkit TUI.
-It implements complex, stateful asynchronous flows for user interactions like categorization and confirmation, ensuring the UI remains responsive.
+It implements complex, stateful asynchronous flows for user interactions like categorization and confirmation, with recent improvements to prevent race conditions during flow cancellation, ensuring the UI remains responsive and stable.
 * **ai\_handler.py:** Encapsulates all logic for interacting with Ollama LLMs, including multi-model prompting, output parsing, and cleaning.
 * **category\_manager.py:** Manages the classification of commands by merging default and user-defined configurations.
 * **ollama\_manager.py:** A utility module that abstracts the management of the ollama serve process, including starting, stopping, and status checking within a dedicated tmux session.
 * **git\_context\_manager.py:** Provides a clean interface for Git commands, used exclusively for the startup integrity checks.
+This module has been enhanced for more nuanced error reporting (e.g., distinguishing network timeouts from offline status).
 * **output\_analyzer.py:** A specialized module that heuristically detects TUI screen control codes in command output.

 ### **3\.
 Key Features in Detail**

 * **Startup Integrity & Developer Mode:** To ensure reliability, micro\_X performs Git integrity checks on startup.
 On main and testing branches, it will halt if it detects uncommitted local changes or a diverged state from the remote repository.
 On the dev branch or feature branches, it automatically enters a permissive "Developer Mode," bypassing these checks.
+The system can now more accurately diagnose git fetch issues, improving the reliability of this check.
 * **Web-Based Configuration Manager:** Launched via /utils config\_manager \--start, this tool provides an intuitive web interface for editing user\_config.json and user\_command\_categories.json, significantly lowering the barrier for user customization.
 * **Interactive AI Command Confirmation Flow:** This critical safety feature ensures no AI-generated command runs without explicit user approval.
 The ability to ask for an **\[E\]xplanation** from an AI before execution is a powerful tool for learning and security.
 * **Intelligent Command Categorization:** micro\_X learns how commands behave.
 By categorizing commands, it knows to run a text editor like vim in a fully interactive tmux window while capturing the output of a long-running script like apt update in the background.